john-wigg/LaserDiodeDriver/README.md

 [![Linux Build](https://github.com/john-wigg/LaserDiodeDriver/workflows/linux%20build/badge.svg)](https://github.com/john-wigg/LaserDiodeDriver/actions)
 [![Windows Build](https://github.com/john-wigg/LaserDiodeDriver/workflows/windows%20build/badge.svg)](https://github.com/john-wigg/LaserDiodeDriver/actions)

-This [Micro-Manager](https://github.com/micro-manager/micro-manager) device adapter is part of a project by Daniel Schröder at the FSU Jena.
-It can be used to control laser diodes via an interface board.
-The only currently supported board is the Velleman K8061.
-The adapter uses the [comedi](https://www.comedi.org/) library to communicate with the K8061 and is thus only available on Linux.
+This [Micro-Manager](https://github.com/micro-manager/micro-manager) device adapter is part of a project by Daniel Schröder at the FSU Jena and can be used to control laser diodes.
+Both the [Velleman K8061](https://www.velleman.eu/products/view/?lang=en&id=364910) as well as a setup using an [Arduino](https://www.arduino.cc/) together with two [MCP4728](https://www.adafruit.com/product/4470) DACs can be used with the adapter.

+The adapter uses the [comedi](https://www.comedi.org/) library to communicate with the Velleman K8061.
+Thus, on Windows the Velleman K8061 is not supported.
+However, the adapter can still be used with the Arduino setup.

 ## EMU interface